Jun711/jun711.github.io/_posts/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes.md

 ![AWS DyanamoDB Table Global Secondary Index(GSI)](/assets/images/2019-02-19-how-to-create-aws-dynamodb-secondary-indexes/aws-dynamodb-global-secondary-index.png)

-### AWS DynamoDB CLI
+### AWS CLI
-You can create a Global Secondary Index at the same time you create a DDB table using `create-table` command.
+You can create a Global Secondary Index(GSI) at the same time you create a DDB table using `create-table` command.
-You can also use AWS DynamoDB `update-table` command to create a Global Secondary Index after creating a DDB table.
+You can also use AWS DynamoDB `update-table` command to create a GSI after creating a DDB table.

+You can specify multiple GSIs when you create using 'create-table' or 'update-table' command.

 Note:
 1) For Projection property, there are three types: `ALL`, `KEYS_ONLY` and `INCLUDE`.
 For `INCLUDE` option, you specify the attributes to include using NonKeyAttributes key.